 Trailblazer: Meet Hanneli Rupert, Founder of African Accessory Label Okapi

 4 min read

-I was born in Johannesburg but grew up in the Western Cape of South Africa, my most lasting childhood memories are of spending time in nature whether that be on the beach, under the mountains or in the bush.
+I was born in Johannesburg but grew up in the Western Cape of South Africa.
+My most lasting childhood memories are of spending time in nature whether that be on the beach, under the mountains or in the bush.

-When I first started Okapi, my focus was on having an entirely local supply chain but now I have evolved to include making that supply chain as far as possible from by-product.
-The materials which we use are sourced as a by-product of the free-range farming industry in South Africa (from commonplace livestock including ostrich and blesbok).
+When I first started Okapi, my focus was on having an entirely local supply chain but now I have evolved to include making that supply chain as far as possible from the byproduct.
+The materials we use are sourced as a byproduct of the free-range farming industry in South Africa (from commonplace livestock including ostrich and blesbok).
 This gives further purpose to materials which would otherwise be thrown away and also contributes to the development of rural communities in South Africa.
 It is incredibly important to me that by working towards creating a demand for a material you are also doing something positive.

 I think Africa has the most unique environment and I think we should be world leaders in terms of sustainable tourism.
 I see what I do as a reflection of the beauty of the nature that surrounds us.